aws-samples/aws-nitro-enclaves-certificate-manager-sample/README.md

-[AWS Certificate Manager (ACM) for Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/features/) integration to automatically issue and provision an x509 certificate from [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) within the enclaves of autoscaling group of EC2 instance where it is used to perform cryptographic operations for the web server processes via the PKCS #11 SSL engine of nginx.
+[AWS Certificate Manager (ACM) for Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/features/) integration to automatically issue and provision an x509 certificate from [Amazon Certificate Manager](https://aws.amazon.com/certificate-manager/) within the enclaves of an autoscaling group of EC2 instances where it is used to perform cryptographic operations for the web server processes via the PKCS #11 SSL engine of nginx.
 At no time is the certificate private key generated for this solution made available in plaintext to the primary EC2 instance.
 The private